Darkw1nged/Coins/README.txt

-   [COMPLETE] -> /pay <player> | Allows the player to pay another [COMPLETE] -> /coinflip | Will open the coinflip gui [COMPLETE] -> /coinflip create <amount> <choice> | Will create a new coinflip for the specified amount /* Admin Only Commands */
+   [COMPLETE] -> /pay <player> | Allows the player to pay another [COMPLETE] -> /coinflip | Will open the coinflip gui [COMPLETE] -> /coinflip create <amount> <choice> | Will create a new coinflip for the specified amount -> /insurance | Will open the insurance gui
+   /* Admin Only Commands */
    [COMPLETE] -> /economy <add|remove|set|> <player> <amount> | Changes the players coin balance [COMPLETE] -> /economy multiplier <player|server> <multiplier> | Changes the multiplier for either the player or server